 Option 1: template based on the 2019 Ofsted framework

 Use our template to create your SIP based on the 2019 Ofsted framework.

 To help you create your SIP, use our SEF template and checklist to identify key areas of improvement.

 Alternatively, choose this version if it suits your school's planning better.
-We’ve developed it with one of our teaching school partners and our associate education expert, Neil Hemmings.
+We’ve developed it with 1 of our teaching school partners and our associate education expert Neil Hemmings.